Click picture for more information

 Associate in Science in Dental Hygiene Degree- 88 Credit Hours

-The Commission is the specialized accrediting body recognized by the United States Department of Education.
-The Commission can be contacted through the:
+The commission is a specialized addressing body recognized by the United States Department of Education.

 “The Commission on Dental Accreditation will review complaints that relate to a program’s compliance with the accreditation standards.
 The Commission is interested in the sustained quality and continued improvement of dental and dental-related education programs but does not intervene on behalf of individuals or act as a court of appeal for individuals in matters of admission, appointment, promotion or dismissal of faculty, staff or students.”